Charity shops in Woking

 Donated items a Woking shop should check

 Some donations are worth setting aside for a closer look before pricing.
-Among the most common are gold and silver jewellery carrying marks such as 9ct, 18ct, 375, 750, 925 or sterling; watches of any era, including stopped ones, where the case metal still counts; odd earrings and broken or tangled chains that look like scrap; and coins, medals or small silverware that turn up in boxes of general housewares.
+Gold and silver jewellery carrying marks such as 9ct, 18ct, 375, 750, 925 or sterling heads the list.
+Watches of any era matter as well, stopped ones included, since the case metal still counts.
+Odd earrings and broken or tangled chains that look like scrap are worth keeping back, and so are the coins, medals or small silverware that turn up in boxes of general housewares.

 GoldPaid can give an honest first read from clear photos sent online on WhatsApp, particularly close-ups of any hallmark, and will say openly when an item is unlikely to be worth posting.
 The conversation is free and commits the team to nothing.